inseri-swiss/inseri-core-wp/docs/tutorials/data-mapping-with-python.md

 Obviously, this is not yet complete because `data` is not defined anywhere in the code.

-## Step 4: Open the extended view for the python block
+## Step 4: Open the extended view for the Python block

 Under "Inputs from Blocks", enter the variable name `data` and accept it with selecting the `+`.
 You can now select `webApi-book: data` to connect this block to the web API block.